We don’t talk a lot about investing here on the Money Manifesto blog.

 How does it work?
-I simply set up automatic transfers to my retirement and brokerage accounts to invest money for me one day after each of my paychecks.
+I simply set up automatic transfers to my retirement and brokerage accounts to invest money for me one day after each of our paychecks and distributions.
 That way I don’t forget and I don’t have to think about it.

 Low Cost Investing